microsoft/hackingstem-nasa-spacesocks-microbit/README.md

 # Introduction
 Micropython code for HackingSTEM Astro Socks lesson plan adapted for micro:bit

+**Note** that this project is designed to use 2 micro:bits since each board only supports up to 6 analog/pwm pins.
+It also allows for wireless testing.
+* astro_socks.py
+Captures the analog signals from the flex sensors and transmits this data over radio to the receiver micro:bit
+* astro_socks_receiver.py
+Receives data from the Gloastro_sock micro:bit and controls the servos in the mechanical hand.
+This one attaches to your laptop.

+Both micro:bits must be on the same radio channel for this to work.
+To change the channel press both buttons until a number appears.
+This is the channel number.
+Set this to the same number on each micro:bit.
+If there are multiple projects going on in the same room choose a unique channel number for each astro_sock/receiver pair.
+It is also possible to for the receiver to cycle through each channel on a single receiver laptop.

 # Getting Started
 1. Download lesson assets at http://aka.ms/hackingSTEM
 1. Assemble your electronics